hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

     rpc-http-tls-cipher-suite=["TLS_AES_256_GCM_SHA384","TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384","TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256"]
     ```

-A list of comma separated TLS cipher suites to support.
+A list of comma-separated TLS cipher suites to support.

+!!!tip

+    The singular `--rpc-http-tls-cipher-suite` and plural `--rpc-http-tls-cipher-suites` are available and are two names for
+    the same option.

 ### `rpc-http-tls-enabled`